 Senior Editor Hallie Gould loves this vegan and cruelty-free fragrance from cult-favorite brand Le Labo.
 It lasts so long because it's not a traditional perfume that's formulated with a base of alcohol.
 Instead, it's an oil.
 It sinks into the skin and stays put all day long.
 As for the actual fragrance, it was inspired by the American West and smells equal parts fresh and smoky.
 (That sounds like an oxymoron, I know, but it's somehow true).
 Expect to pick up on hints of cardamom, iris, violet, sandalwood, cedarwood, and musky, leathery notes.

-Byrdie's managing editor, Lindsey Metrus, likes Glossier's debut fragrance, Glossier You.
+Byrdie's senior editor, Lindsey Metrus, likes Glossier's debut fragrance, Glossier You.
 What many people don't know is that it comes in a solid version as well as a liquid.
 As for the former, it quite literally sinks into skin wherever it's applied, lasting all day long and wafting out hints of warm ambrette, smooth ambrox, musk, iris root, and pink pepper.
 It's the perfect long-lasting summer perfume for minimalists or for people who just want to smell like themselves but better.
 (Here are six other fragrances that smell similar).

 One of the fragrances I swear by for all-day staying power is this one, called Blonde Rose.
 I spray a bit on both of my wrists before rubbing them together and pressing them against either side of my neck.
 From there on out, I get lingering soft and subtle rose scents, but it's not a powdery, dated rose scent, it's (for lack of a better word) clean.
 Watery rose is paired with peony, jasmine, cedarwood, and sandalwood, which keeps it feeling fresh and light.